jsmolka/blog/content/posts/horizons/index.md

 (Oh-Woah, Oh-Woah) This endless endeavor
 This endless endeavor
 -->
 [This Endless Endeavor](https://www.youtube.com/watch?v=mcL8i_895QI) starts out strong with a memorable guitar riff and heavy drums.
-The energy quickly subsides and the song continues to alternate between calm, saddening verses and a haunting chorus.
+The energy quickly subsides, and the song continues to alternate between calm, saddening verses and a haunting chorus.
 The lyrics explore the loss, death or otherwise, of an important individual, possibly continuing the narrative of [Disappear](#disappear).

 > I separate<br>
 > Into the arms of the broken<br>